GoogleCloudPlatform/cloud-run-release-manager/README.md

 ## How does it work?

-Cloud Run Release Manager periodically checks for new revisions in the services that opted-in for gradual rollouts.
+Cloud Run Release Manager is not a built-in Cloud Run feature.
+It’s an external tool deployed to your project.
+It oversees your Cloud Run services (that have opted-in for gradual rollouts) periodically, detects newly deployed revisions, monitors their metrics and makes a rollout or rollback decision.

-To opt-in services for gradual rollouts, you should label your services with `rollout-strategy=gradual` (default value).
-If a service has a newly deployed revision with 0% traffic, the Release Manager automatically assigns some initial traffic to the new revision (5% by default).
+To opt-in services for gradual rollouts, you should [label your services][label] with `rollout-strategy=gradual` (default value).
+If a service has a newly deployed revision with 0% traffic, the Release Manager automatically assigns some initial traffic to the new revision (5% [by default](#configuration)).

 The Release Manager manages 2 revisions at a time: the last revision that reached 100% of the traffic (tagged as `stable`) and the newest deployment